 Critical Theory Certificate Program Requirements

-Introductory Critical Theory Seminars (at least 2 courses):
+Foundational Critical Theory seminars, chosen from these generally defined fields (at least 2 courses):